mulesoft-labs/exchange-documentation-samples/README.md

 # Exchange documentation examples

-This repository has some projects and files as examples to be published through the exchange publishing services.
+The projects and files in this repository are examples to be published through the Exchange publishing services.

-You could see examples of uses at the publishing section of our documentation:
+The documentation about Exchange publication has examples that use this code:

 ## Publishing Maven projects: